bitzed/webhookReceiver/README.md

 ## ☁️ Deploy to Google Cloud Run

-Make sure you are authenticated with `gcloud`, and your project is set:
+Make sure you're logged in and your project is set:

 ```bash
 gcloud config set project YOUR_PROJECT_ID
 ```

-Then build and deploy:
+Build and deploy:

 ```bash
 gcloud builds submit --tag gcr.io/YOUR_PROJECT_ID/webhook-receiver